Glasshoughton Infant Academy

 The impact of the curriculum is that by the end of the year, the vast majority of children have sustained mastery of the content, that is, they know more, remember more and do more.
 Some children will have reached a greater depth of understanding where they can apply their learning.

 Children across school and from different groups can move confidently in a variety of ways, they can talk about both physical and mental health and what contributes to this.
 Children across school show drive and determination in physically demanding activities.
 Children can transfer curriculum knowledge between the classroom and physical activity sessions.

 Children across school and from different groups can move confidently in a variety of ways, they can talk about both physical and mental health and what contributes to this.
 Children across school show drive and determination in physically demanding activities.
 Children can transfer curriculum skills between the classroom and physical activity sessions.

 Children are clear about their learning and able to confidently communicate this using accurate vocabulary and terminology from across the curriculum.

-An impact of a curriculum whereby children are taught to communicate in a variety of different contexts and for a variety of purposes and audiences, allows children to confidently communicate their learning as a Scientist, Geographer, Artist, etc, both verbally and in the written form, using accurate vocabulary.
+An impact of a curriculum whereby children are taught to communicate in a variety of different contexts and for a variety of purposes and audiences, allows children to confidently communicate their learning as a Sports person both verbally and in the written form, using accurate vocabulary.

 © Castleford Academy Trust 2020